By: James Perkins, Chief Client Officer

 The program’s rigorous security standards came through a partnership between government and industry.

-The certification covers more than 5 million assets of the world’s largest cloud providers and one-third of the world’s internet traffic, according to FedRAMP’s website.
+The certification covers more than 5 million assets of the world’s largest cloud providers, including AWS or Google cloud and one-third of the world’s internet traffic, according to FedRAMP’s website.
 Much of this data belongs to government agencies and includes classified information.

 Continuous monitoring and regular audits of services mean that agencies can enjoy a reduced risk of cybersecurity threats and fewer interruptions in services.

 FedRAMP authorization is mandatory for any cloud service providers that work with federal agencies, but the certification has also evolved into the gold standard for the industry, including the private sector.

 As data breaches become the norm rather than the exception, more companies in the industry have recognized the value of using this program to evaluate cloud service providers and reduce risk as they migrate to the AWS cloud or any other cloud services.